Demining Ukraine: "The most important thing is to protect people"

 Ukraine is the most mine-contaminated country on earth.
 Red warning signs bearing skulls and crossbones litter the fields and forests of liberated territories, whilst civilians are still falling prey to explosives long after the fighting in these areas has ended.

-Estimations have varied as to how much of Ukraine is mined, with the Ukrainian Government putting the figure at 160,000 |square kilometres, over 25% of Ukraine’s territory.
+Estimations have varied as to how much of Ukraine is mined, with the Ukrainian Government putting the figure at 160,000 square kilometres, over 25% of Ukraine’s territory.
 But the truth is more nuanced and in reality, the full extent is unknown.

 “You need to understand that this 160,000 sq km is not contaminated.
-This is the area that requires an additional survey in order to identify precise polygons, whether the area is safe or not,” Aleksandr Lobov, a mine action specialist for the United Nations Development Programme (UNDP), told bne IntelliNews in an exclusive interview.
+This is the area that is under high concern and requires appropriate survey activities to define the presence of explosive ordnance contamination and its impact on communities,” Aleksandr Lobov, a mine action specialist for the United Nations Development Programme (UNDP), told bne IntelliNews in an exclusive interview.

 “It's possible to say 160,000 sq km, as it's the area where fighting took place and most likely could be contaminated,” he added.